gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 Graphene provides the OS features to in-enclave applications, by implementing them inside the SGX enclaves.
 To secure their applications, developers can directly load native, unmodified binaries into enclaves, with no/minimal porting efforts.
-Graphene provides a signing tool to sign all binaries that are loaded into the enclave (technically, the application manifest with URIs of these binaries is signed), similar to the Intel SGX SDK workflow.
+Graphene provides a signing tool to sign all binaries that are loaded into the enclave (technically, the application manifest, which contains hashes and URIs of these binaries, is signed), similar to the Intel SGX SDK workflow.

 ## How to Build Graphene with Intel SGX Support?

-Refer to a [[Quick Start | SGX Quick Start]] page on how to build and run Graphene-SGX.
+Refer to the [[Quick Start | SGX Quick Start]] page on how to build and run Graphene-SGX.

 ### Prerequisites